radenmuaz/slope-ad/README.md

 # Quickstart

-Currently there are two backends: numpy and onnxruntime
+Currently there are two compilers: numpy and onnxruntime
 So far `examples/mnist.py` is working.